No products in the cart.

 Researchers continue to push for more cannabis studies to prove the validity of many of these anecdotal claims, particularly as cannabis legalization gains a stronger foothold.
 One mystery they are likely to focus on is what’s known as the entourage effect of cannabis, including CBD oil products.

 The prevailing theory behind the entourage effect is that varied cannabis compounds result in different physical or psychological effects when consumed together, as compared to any of the single compounds on their own, such as THC or CBD isolates.

-Depending on the goal of treatment, the interactions of these compounds can have a synergistic effect, heightening or even multiplying many of the compounds’ individual benefits.
+The interactions of these compounds can have a synergistic effect, heightening or even multiplying many of the compounds’ individual benefits.

 Cannabinoids still only tell part of the story.
 The cannabis plant contains hundreds of cannabinoids, like CBD and THC, but hundreds of other chemical compounds, such as terpenes and flavonoids, are also present in cannabis plants.
 These compounds further contribute to the smell, taste, effects, and other aspects of the cannabis user experience, and also influence cannabis’s entourage effect.

 CBD consumers browsing their online or in-store options often come across product label terminology like CBD isolate, full spectrum CBD, and broad spectrum CBD.
 These labels mark the distinction between CBD oil and other products that contain either CBD on its own or CBD in combination with other cannabinoids and compounds in the whole cannabis plant.

 Consumers who purchase full spectrum CBD oil, gummies, topicals, and so on, experience the entourage effect, with the other compounds working synergistically with the CBD to enhance it.
 Consumers who purchase CBD isolate do still experience CBD taken alone, but not enhanced by any other compound.